Sagamore, Massachusetts

 Sagamore is a census-designated place (CDP) in the town of Bourne in Barnstable County, Massachusetts, United States.
 The population was 3,623 at the 2010 census.

 "Sagamore" was one of the words used by northeastern Native Americans to designate an elected chief or leader.

 Geography

 Sagamore is located in the northeastern corner of the town of Bourne.
 It is bordered to the northeast by Cape Cod Bay, to the northwest by the town of Plymouth, to the west by the Massachusetts Route 3 expressway, to the southwest and south by U.S. Route 6 (the Mid-Cape Highway), and to the east by the town of Sandwich.
 The northern half of Sagamore is along the shore of Cape Cod Bay, known as Sagamore Beach.
 The Cape Cod Canal passes east to west through the southern part of the village.
-The Sagamore Bridge carrys Route 6 across the canal and into Sagamore.
+The Sagamore Bridge carries Route 6 across the canal and into Sagamore.